AudioCatApp/.github/STYLE_GUIDELINE.md

 ### Directives
 - Allign directives (e.g. `#if`, `#define`, etc.) to the leftmost position with no indentation or tabulation.
 - Use `#region` to separate code blocks.
 BUT!
 First consider whether the code should be moved to a separate file instead.
+Align it as IDE automatically does.
 ```csharp
 #region My Region Name
     ...